 Holy Prayer Sites

-Tzidkat Rashbi has a full day Kollel studying in Meron and in Amukah.
-We have prayers recited at the following Holy Sites which are in the vicinity of our two learning centers.
+Tzidkat Rashbi has two full day Yeshivos Kollellim studying Torah at Kever Rochel and in Amukah.
+Prayers are recited daily at the Holy Sites which are in the vicinity of our two learning centers.

 The practice of praying at the grave-site of the Tzaddik is an ancient Jewish concept and custom.